Rational links and DT invariants of quivers: Quivers and rational tangles

+Here, the first block contains the old active summation indices summing to $k$, the second block contains the new active indices $\alpha_i$ and the third block contains the $\beta_i$.
+The $S$ vector and the $Q$ matrix differ from the na\"{i}ve doubling of matrix rows and columns by shifts induced by the correction monomial.

+As claimed, this result agrees with the $TUP$ twist rule one from Proposition~\ref{prop:twisttriple} up to a rescaling by $q^{h^2-k^2}$. \end{proof}

-\begin{rem} The avid reader may have noticed that these algorithms make use of the Lemmas~\ref{lemlong} and~\ref{lemvlong}, which implicitly depend on a choice of ordering of the summation indices.
-As a consequence, the quivers $Q_L$ (more precisely: the numbers of edges between distinct vertices) depend in a mild way on an ordering of the vertices.
+\begin{remark} The avid reader may have noticed that these algorithms make use of the Lemmas~\ref{lemlong} and~\ref{lemvlong}, which implicitly depend on a choice of ordering of the summation indices.
+As a consequence, the quivers $Q_L$ (more precisely: the numbers of arrows between distinct vertices) depend in a mild way on an ordering of the vertices.
 We choose a distinguished ordering which arises naturally from the building process of the rational tangle and which allows certain non-trivial re-summations that are essential for the proof of Theorem~\ref{thm:knots}.
-More details about this appear in Section~\ref{sec:prooflemmas}. \end{rem}
+More details about this appear in Section~\ref{sec:prooflemmas}. \end{remark}